raphaelreyna/03space/public/docs/help.md

 We plan on supporting styles and layouts from other MySpace-like sites in the future (myspace, windows93, spacehey, spacemy.xyz, etc.)

-AnySpace is currently compatible with SpaceHey layouts.
+03Space is currently compatible with SpaceHey layouts.

 This covers the main sections of the profile page.
 You can further refine each rule based on your specific design preferences and the layout requirements of your page.